agilepro/software-craftsmanship/docs/Design/installation-manual-analysis.md

 In the case of the team in question, many sentences had little or no purpose, or the purpose could be eliminated.
 We find that we can eliminate those lines in the manual, and the lines fall into one or more the following conditions:

 1. **The line is meaningless.**  This is just poor writing.
-There are a lot of sentences that don’t actually say anything that the reader does not already know.
+There are a lot of sentences that don't actually say anything that the reader does not already know.
 What are the assumptions we can make about what the reader knows?
 These lines can simply be deleted:  a shorter manual is easier to read and that makes install easier.  (example sentences are self-referential sentences that add no value, like “The admin commands section contains the commands for admin.”)

 *2. *Manual steps that are unnecessary and can be eliminated.**  Instead of asking the user to copy a file from one location into the file structure, just put the file there in the first place.
 Having a unix and a windows version of a text file is an unnecessary complication that can be eliminated.

-3. **Manual steps that could be automated.**  Write a program to do the work, and then you don’t need to document and bother the user.
+3. **Manual steps that could be automated.**  Write a program to do the work, and then you don't need to document and bother the user.

 4. **Warnings of special conditions that could be automated.**  For example, WebLogic does not work correctly with a specific version of Java when a specific database JDBC driver is used.
 Instead of putting this in the manual, test for this situation in the code, and produce a detailed warning ONLY if it is encountered.